I’m not afraid of storms,

 Michelle specializes in providing therapy for the symptoms of trauma.
 Many people who experience something like an assault, or a car accident can go on to develop PTSD.
 Others may not have a single overwhelming event, but may have lived for many years in an environment that was not safe.
 If you are attached to someone who is also hurtful and unpredictable, the PTSD is more complex, and you may have been told that you have anxiety or suffer from “chronic depression” or even have medical conditions that are hard to treat or impossible to diagnose.
 Symptoms of trauma can range from annoying to debilitating and even life altering.
 Your therapy will be a collaborative effort to obtain your history and identify treatment goals.
 We will work together to identify and minimize your automatic responses to triggers and help your brain to understand that it is "remembering" and not currently in danger.
 As the brain calms down and learns a new way to remember an event, it actually changes itself, and the need for therapy decreases.
 Therapy for trauma is often done in conjunction with your current therapist or life coach, and can be short term in some cases.
 Many clients find that an intensive session of several hours, or a few weeks of focused therapy can be helpful in reducing symptoms.
 In other cases, if trauma has occurred over a lifetime in a variety of ways, therapy may need to be longer term.

-Sessions are 50 minutes long and are billed at $130.
-“Intensives” are 3-4 hours in length, with breaks and are billed at $130 an hour.
-Seminars are $200 for the full 4 hour day.
-Appointments cancelled or changed 24 hours prior to appointment time will not incur the $50 service charge.
-Invoices can be provided to submit to your insurance company for reimbursement.
+Sessions are 50 minutes long and are billed at $150.
+“Intensives” are 2-4 hours in length, with breaks and are billed at $150 an hour.
+Appointments cancelled or changed without the required 24 hour notice prior to appointment time will incur the $50 service charge if they are virtual sessions, and the full fee if they are in person sessions.
+I accept cash, check (preferred) and some credit cards.
+I do not take insurance, but will happily provide invoices which can be provided to submit to your insurance company for reimbursement.

 Individual counseling, or therapy, is about finding the right style and fit for the client to help them navigate the storm, whether it be a present stressor or a past trauma.